 - If you are subject to an order of the disciplinary tribunal, an educational institution or authority. and that adversely reflects the fitness for practice.

-- If we have a thought or reason that you may endanger the health and safety of public.
+- If we have a thought or reason that you may endanger the health and safety of the public.

 Submit your overseas training and experience be assessed:

-If you don’t have a prescribed qualification and you think that your qualification, training, and experience is equivalent to the prescribed qualification, then you can apply for individual assessment to work as dentist in New Zealand.
+If you don’t have a prescribed qualification and you think that your qualification, training, and experience is equivalent to the prescribed qualification, then you can apply for an individual assessment to work as a dentist in New Zealand.

 Documents and Proof you Have to provide: